KG-FiD: Infusing Knowledge Graph in Fusion-in-Decoder for Open-Domain Question Answering: Method

 The intuition behind using KG is that there exists the structural relationship among the retrieved passages which can be captured by the KG.
 Similar to~\cite{graphretriever}, we construct the passage graph where vertices are passages of text and the edges represent the relationships that are derived from the external KGs as $\mathcal{KG}=\{(e_h, r, e_t)\}$, where $e_h, r, e_t$ are the head entity, relation and tail entity of a triplet respectively.

 First, we formalize the definition of a \textit{passage}.
 Following previous works \citep{wang2019multibert,dpr}, each article in the text corpus is split into multiple disjoint text blocks of 100 words called \textit{passages}, which serve as the basic retrieval units.
 We assume there is a one-one mapping between the KG entities and articles in the text corpus.
 Specifically, we use English Wikipedia as the text corpus and English Wikidata~\citep{vrandevcic2014wikidata} as the knowledge graph, since there exists an alignment between the two resources\footnote{Entity recognition and linking can be used if there is no such alignment.}.
-For example, for the article titled with ``New York Yankees", it contains passages such as ``The New York Yankees are an American professional baseball team ...".
-The article also corresponds to a KG entity with the same name as ``New York Yankees".
+For example, for the article titled with ``New York Yankees'', it contains passages such as ``The New York Yankees are an American professional baseball team ...''.
+The article also corresponds to a KG entity with the same name as ``New York Yankees''.

 Then we define the mapping function $e = f(p)$, where the KG entity $e$ corresponds to the article which $p$ belongs to.
 Note that one passage can only be mapped to one entity, but multiple passages could be mapped to the same entity.
 The final passage graph is defined as $\mathcal{G}=\{(p_i, p_j)\}$, where passages $p_i$ and $p_j$ are connected if and only if their mapped entities are directly connected in the KG, i.e., $(f(p_i), r, f(p_j))\in\mathcal{KG}$.